 Call 1-800-392-1111 to report poaching and arson

-Because black, silver carp and bighead carp are non-native Asian fish that can cause big problems, it's illegal to use them as live bait in Missouri.
+Because silver carp and bighead carp are nonnative invasive fish that can cause big problems, it's illegal to use them as live bait in Missouri.
 Keep them from spreading to your favorite sport-fishing water.

 These invasive beetles kill hardwood trees.
 Learn to identify their signs and help keep them out of Missouri.

 Emerald ash borer is an exotic beetle that kills ash trees.
 Learn to identify and report EAB in your area.

 Learn to identify and control this destructive forest pest, which attacks Missouri's pine trees.